alsoicode/osu-todos/README.md

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test` to execute the unit tests via <a href="https://karma-runner.github.io" target="_blank">Karma</a>.

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md) or email me, Brandon Taylor, with questions at: [alsoicode@gmail.com](mailto:alsoicode@gmail.com?Subject=Help-with-OSU-Todos)
+To get more help on the Angular CLI use `ng help` or go check out the <a href="https://github.com/angular/angular-cli/blob/master/README.md" target="_blank">Angular CLI README</a> or email me, Brandon Taylor, with questions at: [alsoicode@gmail.com](mailto:alsoicode@gmail.com?Subject=Help-with-OSU-Todos)